-Over the past couple of years, there have been a number of randomized controlled trials demonstrating that using frozen eggs is equivalent to using fresh eggs when comparing pregnancy rates and/or live birth rates.
-Most of this data is in women who are under age 38.
+Most data, taken women under the age of 38, from randomized controlled trials have concluded that using frozen eggs is equivalent to using fresh eggs when comparing pregnancy rates and/or live birth rates.
 Despite frozen eggs having pregnancy success rates similar to fresh eggs in some studies, there remains a limited number of established pregnancies and deliveries derived from frozen eggs compared to frozen embryos.
 This is the main reason why egg freezing is still considered experimental by the American Society of Reproductive Medicine when done for elective reasons and should be performed under the auspices of an investigational protocol.

 In the small number of studies that have been performed looking at babies derived from frozen eggs, there have been no increases observed in the number of abnormal or stray chromosomes.
 One follow-up of 13 children resulting from frozen eggs failed to reveal any abnormalities in the chromosomal composition, mean age at delivery, mean birth weight, or organ formation.
 In another 3-year follow-up study of 16 children born post egg freezing, one case of a heart defect was noted but there was no evidence of any intellectual or developmental deficits in any of the children.